-In the aftermath of the disaster, people dubbed them the Titanic Orphans.
+In the aftermath of the sinking, people dubbed them the Titanic Orphans.
 The French-speaking children didn’t understand English and knew only their nicknames, Lolo and Momon.
 They were the only children who made it to safety but remained unclaimed by any guardian.

 Until they could be reunited with a close family member, they were cared for by a woman who lived in New York City and was also a Titanic survivor.
 She spoke French and she could communicate with the boys.